ProctorU/policy-assertions/README.md

 ### Using the rails test block helper

 policy-assertions will work with the rails test block helper but it cannot parse the permissions.
-If a test block is used and the permissions are not passed to the assert and refute methods a PolicyAssertions::MissingBlockParameters error will be thrown.
+If a test block is used and the permissions are not passed to the `assert` and `refute` methods, a PolicyAssertions::MissingBlockParameters error will be thrown.

 ```ruby
 class ArticlePolicyTest < PolicyAssertions::Test